How much it cost us to travel Bali for a month

 50 euros to 740,000 rupiah

 Luckily for us, we no longer needed a visa for Indonesia.
-Also, when leaving Indonesia, a fee always had to be paid but since last year this is no longer necessary.
-So, apart from the plane ticket and our fine for overstaying, we had no extra costs.
+However, we were allowed to stay 30 days but stayed for 31 days so we were fined for overstaying.
+Because of the holiday season, plane tickets were very expensive and for us it was cheaper to pay the fine than to book an earlier flight.
+Also, when leaving Indonesia, a leaving fee always had to be paid but since last year (2015) this is no longer necessary.
+So, apart from the plane ticket and our fine for overstaying, we had no additional costs.

 Printing documents: 4000 (€0.26)